ThermoMan/Get-Kroger-Grocery-List/README.md

 <br>Fetch your shopping trips from Kroger as a CSV per trip for import into Excel or other budget management software.

 # To install this script
-<br>1 Click the "Get Kroger Grocery List.user.js" link.
+<br>1.
+Click the "Get Kroger Grocery List.user.js" link.
-<br>2 Click the button named "Raw".
+<br>2.
+Click the button named "Raw".
 If you have Greasemonkey installed it will take over from tehre and offer to install the script.

 If you ned to install GreaseMonkey first, click <a href="https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/">here</a> for the Mozilla Firefox Add-Ons "app store".

+# To use this script.
+<br>1.
+Once installed log in to your Kroger (or one of thier family of stores, it mgiht work there too) account and navigate to your Purchase History page.
+<br>2.
+Then click on the <em>See Order Details</em> link and when that page opens and finishes painting you will see a gray button in the upper left of the page that says "Get List".
+<br>3.
+Click it.
+Momentarily you will be prompted to save your CSV file.

 # The why of this script
 <br>Kroger has made it difficult to use the other Puppeteer based tools to download your shopping history by detecting and rejecting the headless browser.
 They provide no native tool to make life easier.